apache/doris-website/docs/query/view-materialized-view/async-materialized-view.md

     AS
     SELECT * FROM t1;
 ```
-If the partition field is of string type, you can set the materialized view property 'partition_date_format', for example, '%Y-%m-%d'.
+Note: When the partition is a string, the way it is rolled up is still being designed.
+The current behavior may change, it is best not to use it

 ## Data refreshing
 ### Refresh principle